 if there is an Aboriginal council that represents the community, an elected member of the council; or

-a member, or a member of staff, of a Torres Strait Regional Authority established under the Aboriginal and Torres Strait Islander Commission Act 2005 (Cth); or
+a member, or a member of staff, of a Torres Strait Regional Authority established under the Aboriginal and Torres Strait Islander Act 2005 (Cth); or

-a member of the board, or a member of staff, of Indigenous Business Australia established under the Aboriginal and Torres Strait Islander Commission Act 2005 (Cth); or
+a member of the board, or a member of staff, of Indigenous Business Australia established under the Aboriginal and Torres Strait Islander Act 2005 (Cth); or

-a member of the board, or a member of staff, of an Indigenous Land Corporation established under the Aboriginal and Torres Strait Islander Commission Act 2005 (Cth); or
+a member of the board, or a member of staff, of an Indigenous Land Corporation established under the Aboriginal and Torres Strait Islander Act 2005 (Cth); or

 a member, or a member of staff, of an Aboriginal Land Council established under the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).

+Conveyancing Transaction has the meaning given to it in the ECNL.

 Court Officer means a judge, master, magistrate, registrar, clerk or the chief executive officer of any court in Australia.

 Doctor means a Person who is registered under any Commonwealth, State or Territory law as a practitioner in the medical profession.

+Document has the meaning given to it in the ECNL.

+Donor means in relation to a Power of Attorney the Person giving the power.

 ECNL means the Electronic Conveyancing National Law as adopted or implemented in a Jurisdiction by the Application Law, as amended from time to time.